fedorovvvv/fedorovvvv/README.md

 # I'm a front-end developer 🛎️

 ### Trusted technologies: ✍️

 - 🚀 Svelte, SvelteKit, React
 - 🔭 TypeScript, JavaScript, NodeJs
-- 🛠️ Vite, Webpack, Rollup, Gulp
+- 🛠️ Vite, Webpack, Rollup, Gulp,
 - 🚦 Git, CI/CD, Docker
 - 📺 HTML (pug🐶), CSS (sass🦑) and many, many things...
-- 🛎 Jest
+- 🛎 Jest, Mocha

 ## Who am I 👾
 Write to me if you find out🥲

 ## Major Projects 🌟
 There are too many of them..
 As soon as there is time, I will definitely add them